KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ## [MMM-dht22 by nebulx29](https://github.com/nebulx29/MMM-dht22)

-1. - W - An error occurred while getting information from 'package.json': Error: Invalid version: "0.1"
+1. Issue: An error occurred while getting information from 'package.json': Error: Invalid version: "0.1"
 2. Typo: Found 'Magic Mirror' in file `MMM-dht22.js`: Replace it with `MagicMirror²`.
 3. Typo: Found 'Magic Mirror' in file `README.md`: Replace it with `MagicMirror²`.
 4. Typo: Found 'Magic Mirror' in file `node_helper.js`: Replace it with `MagicMirror²`.

 ## [MMM-DigClock by justjim1220](https://github.com/justjim1220/MMM-DigClock)

-1. - W - There is no 'package.json'.
+1. Issue: There is no `package.json`.
 We need this file to gather information about the module.

 ## [MMM-DigitalAlarmClock by justjim1220](https://github.com/justjim1220/MMM-DigitalAlarmClock)